neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 - Each glyph should be instantly recognizable to someone already familiar with the traditional Cherokee font.
 - If, given the examples from handwritten Cherokee, certain aspects of these glyphs seem to be important to preserve, then they are preserved.

-I created an "affinity" chart to track my progress.
-Glyphs which used the same basic forms were grouped together visually, and particularly hard-to-distinguish glyphs were highlighted in red:
+This chart shows some of the difficulties and how they were solved.
+Glyphs which use the same basic forms are grouped together visually, and particularly hard-to-distinguish glyphs are highlighted in red:

 <form class="btn-group" id="affinity-form" style="text-align: center;">
   <input type="radio" name="affinity" value="traditional" id="traditional-affinity" checked="checked" /><label class="btn" for="traditional-affinity">Traditional</label><input type="radio" name="affinity" value="new" id="new-affinity" /><label class="btn" for="new-affinity"> nkCherokee</label>